mndrix/golog/README.md

 golog
 =====

-ISO Prolog interpreter in Go.
+Prolog interpreter in Go with aspirations to be ISO compatible.
 See the [full package documentation](http://godoc.org/github.com/mndrix/golog) for usage details.

 Install with